AndresGallop/Java-and-Data-HW/README.md

 This is my last homework of Multimedia Authoring

 # MIT License
-This falls under the MIT license
+This falls under the MIT lice